Comment on page

 Splunk Topology V1

-The StackState Splunk Topology integration collects topology from Splunk by executing Splunk saved searches from StackState Agent V2.
-In order to receive Splunk topology data in StackState, configuration needs to be added to both Splunk and StackState Agent V2:
+The StackState Splunk Topology V1 integration collects topology from Splunk by executing Splunk saved searches from StackState Agent V1.
+In order to receive Splunk topology data in StackState, configuration needs to be added to both Splunk and StackState Agent V1:

-The Splunk Topology check on StackState Agent V2 will execute all configured Splunk saved searches periodically to retrieve a snapshot of the topology at the current time.
+The Splunk topology check on StackState Agent V1 will execute all configured Splunk saved searches periodically to retrieve a snapshot of the topology at the current time.

-In the Splunk Topology integration, StackState Agent V2 executes the Splunk saved searches configured in the Splunk Topology Agent check and pushes retrieved data to StackState as components and relations.
-The fields from the results of a saved search that are sent to StackState are described below.
+In the Splunk Topology V1 integration, StackState Agent V1 executes the Splunk saved searches configured in the Splunk topology Agent check configuration file and pushes retrieved data to StackState components and relations.
+The fields from the results of a saved search that are sent to StackState for topology components and relations are listed in the table below.

 The following fields from the results of a saved search are sent to StackState for topology components:

 | eval id = upper(host) | strcat "urn:host:/" id identifier

 | eval name = 'id'

 | eval layer="Machines"